sheriff1/sheriff1.github.io/_drafts/yyyy-mm-dd-mind-the-momentum.md

 ---

-In our lines of work, of us have fallen into the "work for work's sake" situation, where sunken costs become more of the driving force to complete a project than the original purpose of the project.
-Similarly, we'll continue using processes and practices because "that's the way we've done it in the past, and it has worked."
+In our various lines of work, all of us have fallen into what probably felt like a "work for work's sake" situation, where sunken costs become more of the driving force to complete a project than the original purpose of the project.
+Similarly, we'll continue using processes and practices because "that's the way we've always done it and it works."

 It sounds valid when you first hear it, especially considering the uncertainty that may come by changing what you're doing.